 Aerobic exercise programs such as running, cycling, and swimming burn calories and promote fat loss.
 They increase your heart rate and energy expenditure, helping you to achieve a calorie deficit.
 Other basic but effective workouts I recently wrote about consist of primal movements.

 High-intensity interval training (HIIT) has also gained popularity.
-I've personally witnessed its ability to torch calories in a relatively short time.
+I've personally witnessed its ability to torch calories and get shredded bodies in a relatively short time.
 Alternating between high-intensity bursts and low-intensity recovery, HIIT leads to greater fat loss compared to moderate, continuous exercise.

 I'm sure you've heard it countless times, but I'll say it again…consistency is key!